2024 Training Camp Announcement!

 Training

-Coach meeting all the Training Camp participants!
+Coach meeting all the Training Camp participants last year!

 This camp is not for total newbies.
 Since you are coming all the way to China I don’t want to waste anyone’s time.
 The coaches will assume everyone has a basic understanding of the game.
 You can consider yourself beginner level, most of the training will be 1-on-1 so difference in levels won’t matter much, but you need to know the rules of the game and badminton terminology.